tcmulder/aquamin/docs/features/block-configuration.md

 ## Anatomy of a Block

-Each block has its own block directory within the `aquamin/blocks/block-library/` directory.
+Each block has its own block directory within the `aquamin/assets/block-library/` directory.
 All the block's files are contained within its block directory.
 Note that inner blocks use the parent block's `editor.css`, `style.css`, and optional `script.js` files so you needn't jump between so many files while you're working on the block as a whole.

 ### Directory Structure

 ```
-📂 blocks
+📂 assets
-┗ 📂 block-library         // all blocks reside within blocks/block-library/*
+┗ 📂 block-library         // all blocks reside within assets/block-library/*
    ┗ 📂 example-block      // the block's unique name
       ┣ 📄 block.json      // details about block registration
       ┣ 📄 edit.js         // HTML shown in the block editor